 Actually, my last point above, regarding businesses using images is something to really watch out for.
-ANYONE reproducing an image that is not taken by them, MUST be sure they have permission to reproduce that image from the Copyright owner.
+ANYONE reproducing an image MUST be sure they have permission to reproduce that image from the Copyright owner.
 It doesn’t matter where the pictures came from, you must know whose image it is.
 This applies to members of the public, it applies to businesses.
 If you reproduce a Copyrighted image without permission then you’re breaking the law.

-This is a big one for couples to remember when giving suppliers images from their wedding.
-The clients/couples don’t own the Copyright and they almost certainly don’t have permission to share images with suppliers.
-Nothing wrong showing the suppliers your wedding pictures.
-BUT, if the supplier then takes those images and shares them online, prints them in a brochure, puts them on their website etc. then the SUPPLIER has just broken the law.
+If the supplier uses, without permission from the photographer, the wedding images and shares them online, prints them in a brochure, puts them on their website etc. then the SUPPLIER has just broken the law.
 It’s as simple as that.
 So the clients need to be careful handing over images to suppliers as they could get them in trouble.
 Suppliers, especially, also need to be careful because they could be breaking the law.
 It is not enough for the supplier to say “the couple have given me the images to use”, the clients aren’t the Copyright holder, the photographer is.

 Do photographers not want their images shared?
 Of course they do!
 But this is now a business transaction.
 The supplier is using something belonging to someone else, for free.
 That image is of commercial value.
 It is up to the photographer and the supplier to negotiate an agreement for the use of the image.
 It doesn’t have to be money, often an exchange of services can be negotiated so that everyone benefits.
 All photographers want to work together with suppliers and businesses to make things better for everyone.
 But the photographs are the photographers ‘product’, it what they use to earn their living.